jsumners/jrfom.com/content/posts/2022/05/08/chain-waxing/index.md

 that a chain should get about 300km/186mi before needing to be waxed again.
 I typically ride around 100mi per week.
 My first wax was around mid-March.
 It seems to me that I can get away with waxing at the start of every month by taking advantage of the drip wax.
-So, thus far I have wax my chain twice: once in mid-March and once on May 1.
+So, thus far I have waxed my chain twice: once in mid-March and once on May 1.
 Between those waxes I applied the drip wax twice.
 The below image gallery shows all of the steps in the rewaxing process from that May 1, 2022 waxing session.